 Monday, February 13, 2006

-i've often been confused about the word "glorify". to say, "they glorified God." what does that mean? what does it mean to glorify God? can we humans really give God more glory than He already has? can we actually take some glory away from God? that would give us an awful lot of power, don't you think? does God need us to glorify Him at all? to me, the word "glorify" carries with it the connotation that we are adding a quantifiable substance (here, glory) to a pool of glory that God is in possession of. so that, when we praise Him, we put more glory in that pool, and when we are sinful we take some glory out of that pool.
+I've often been confused about the word "glorify".
+To say, "they glorified God."
+What does that mean?
+What does it mean to glorify God?
+Can we humans really give God more glory than He already has?
+Can we actually take some glory away from God?
+That would give us an awful lot of power, don't you think?
+Does God need us to glorify Him at all?
+To me, the word "glorify" carries with it the connotation that we are adding a quantifiable substance (here, glory) to a pool of glory that God is in possession of.
+So then when we praise Him we put more glory in that pool and when we are sinful we take some glory out of that pool.

-after checking out the greek, i think this might just be where english has failed me. perhaps a better word to use is "acknowledge". i looked up the word glorify in the greek...it's "doxazo" (Strong's 1392) . one of the meanings is "to cause the dignity and worth of some person or thing to become manifest and acknowledged." i replaced it with "acknowledge" (or one of it's derivatives...acknowledged, etc) in each verse where the word "doxazo" is used. the verses made more sense to me than they ever had before. here's an example:
+After researching the Greek I think this is where English has failed me.
+Perhaps a better word to use is "acknowledge".
+The word "glorify" in Greek is "doxazo" (δοξάζω Strong's 1392).
+One of the meanings is "to cause the dignity and worth of some person or thing to become manifest and acknowledged."
+I replaced it with "acknowledge" (or one of its derivatives i.e. acknowledged, etc) in each verse where the word "doxazo" is used.
+The verses made more sense to me than they ever had before.
+Here's an example:

-based on these thoughts, my point is this: i don't think we can add to or take away any glory from God's pool...regardless of what we do, think, say, or believe. i think when we "glorify God", as it says in our english translations, we are actually acknowledging the glory God already has.
-"WOW God! you have more glory in that pool than i can possibly comprehend!"
+Based on these thoughts my point is this: I don't think we can add to or take away any glory from God's pool...regardless of what we do, think, say, or believe.
+I think when we "glorify God", as it says in our English translations, we are actually acknowledging the glory God already has and deserves.

 Rephrase it as you suggest, and we give God acknowledgement for the great things that He has done.